Ash7540/Data-Science-Tutorial/README.md

-If your repository doesn’t have a license, you can simply omit the license section from the README.
-Here’s the updated version:

----

 # Data-Science-Tutorial

 Welcome to the Data-Science-Tutorial repository!
 This project is designed to help learners and practitioners understand key concepts and techniques in data science through hands-on examples and tutorials.